The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 quarkus.datasource.reactive.max-size=20

-A datasource can be either a JDBC datasource, a reactive one or both.
-It all depends on how you configure it and which extensions you added to your project.
+A datasource can be either a JDBC datasource, reactive, or both.
+This depends on the configuration and the selection of project extensions.

 quarkus.datasource.db-kind=h2